andrewsmith1996/portfolio-site/README.md

-# My Portfolio Site for my web based projects.
+# My Portfolio Site for a few of my web based projects.

 My portfolio site that uses HTML, CSS, JavaScript, JQuery, PHP, AJAX, SQL and MySQL.